Michael McFadyen's Scuba Diving - The Monuments

 Both headlands of Botany Bay are part of Botany Bay National Park.
 The southern side is known as the Captain Cooks Landing Place section of the national park and is accessed from Captain Cook Drive at Kurnell.
 A fee is charged to use the park's facilities.

-Park in one of the spots (or the less formal area at the end of the formed area) and walk across the grass, keeping the bush just on your right.
-Follow this to the rock platform and you will see a small point of rock and to the right a small inlet.
+Park in one of the spots and walk across the grass, keeping the bush just on your right.
+Follow this to the rock platform and you will see a very large bronze humpback whale sculpture.
+This was put there in April 2020 when the Federal Government gave a ridiculous amount of money to the national park to help celebrate the 250th anniversary of Cook's arrival here.
+Most of the money was wasted and they only got it because Scott Morrison was PM and the local Member for Cook.
+Anyway, behind this is a small point of rock and to the right a small inlet.
 This is the entry point (and can be the exit if you want).
 If the seas are okay, go back and gear up.
 Return to the entry point.

 If there is a little swell, you will need to take care in entering the water.
 Swim out a few metres and descend.
 Head north till you strike the sand edge.
 This will take you two minutes.
 You will drop over a decent wall and the depth is about 12 metres.
 Off the wall there are some small boulders and large rocks.
 These have very nice sponges, sea tulips and small gorgonias.
 Some have kelp on them and there is a lot of kelp on the rocks between the boulders.
 Head west and the wall goes basically exactly west.

 When looking at the sponge covered rocks, have a close look and you will see numerous nudibranches of many species.
 The rocks are also home to numerous other species of animal, including giant jelly, magnificent and blue throated ascidians, lace coral, sea fans, tube worms and sea squirts.
 Many of the rocks are covered with a redish weed.
-If you look very carefully at this weed, you may find that you will see a pygmy pipe horse.
-I have not seen any here but I have seen some nearby at Inscription Point.
-However, they are very hard to find, so it may take you a long time (as it did for me).
+If you look very carefully at this weed, you may find that you will see a pygmy pipehorses.
+They are very hard to find, so it may take you a long time (as it did for me).

 On the sand off the wall and near the boulders you should see common sea dragons.
 They can often be found in the small "bays" of sand on the reef edge and in between the larger boulders.
 These fragile looking fish move around ever so slowly.
 In the late winter and early spring period look close and you might see a "pregnant" male.